Workout

 You don’t get big in the gym, you get big in the kitchen.

-While the diet for a bodybuilding is a totally different one than the one of a marathoner, the principle behind this is very much the same for both: Food is fuel for the body and requires some effort to get right.
+While the diet for a bodybuilding is a totally different one, than the one of a marathoner, the principle behind this is very much the same for both: Food is fuel for the body and requires some effort to get right.
 Depending on the individual goal one pursues, the diet might vary from a relaxed, easy to handle one up to an ridiculously strict meal plan that allows for little to no negligence.

-Personally, I structure my diet based on the environment I happen to live in at that specific time.
-During my time in the US, good nutrition was not an issue at all, with Whole Foods and The Fresh Market carrying a variety of healthy, well balanced take-away options.
-Generally speaking, I found that the USA can be an incredibly comfortable place for someone on a healthy diet – if there’s enough willpower to resist all the bad stuff.
-I found it similarly easy to follow a stricter, more nutritious diet across Asia and in most parts of Australia, even without having to actually cook for myself.
+all, with Whole Foods and The Fresh Market carrying a variety of healthy, well balanced take-away options.
+Generally speaking, I found that the USA can be an incredibly comfortable place for someone on a healthy diet – if there’s enough willpower to resist all the bad stuff, and if you leave aside the fact that even healthy food in the US is full of chemicals that don’t belong there.

 In Europe or Central America however it’s a different story.
 While there is some awareness on the importance of balanced diets across the nordic countries, in general European and Spanish-speaking nations don’t care too much about the protein/carb/fat ratios of their meals.
 Most restaurants and fast-food places are usually terrible options from a nutrition perspective, with only few places – that usually cater towards more organic food oriented customers – serving sufficiently balanced meals.